 As of 2019, Slack reported more than 12 million daily active users .

-As mentioned in the previous section, the Slack app store features over 2,000 third-party apps, designed to integrate Slack with other tools, or make your Slack experience more effective or more fun.
+As mentioned in the previous section, the Slack app directory features over 2,000 third-party apps, designed to integrate Slack with other tools, or make your Slack experience more effective or more fun.

 On its own, Slack is a great replacement for email, meetings and in-person chit-chat.
 But apps are what really makes Slack tick, making it not just a replacement for the office, but an upgrade.